 Imagine your company gives you a list of leads and on the top of that list is BATMAN.
 How would you approach that sales call?
-Although you may be a big fan of this super hero, perhaps his physical prowess, intimidation and indomitable will might bring some hesitation, if not raging fear.
+You may be a big fan of this super hero.
+But perhaps his physical prowess, intimidation and indomitable will would bring some hesitation, if not raging fear.
 Likewise, there are always a few folks in our client or prospects who share similar behavior characteristics with BATMAN.
-How to sell and approach BATMAN, or individuals like him, has it’s challenges, but also great rewards.
+How to sell and approach BATMAN, or individuals like him, has its challenges, but also great rewards.

 You might be selling to ‘BATMAN’ if you recognize these behavioral clues: